Tinku10/Tinku10/README.md

  - Say hi using the contact form on my personal website [tinkukalita.netlify.app](https://tinkukalita.netlify.app).
  - Here is my [email](mailto:tinku.kvs@gmail.com) address.
  - I like to write articles on Medium.
 Reach [me](https://medium.com/@tinku.kvs) there.
- - Here is my [LinkedIn](https://www.linkedin.com/in/tinkumonikalita/) if you want to connect with me there( I don't use it very often ).
+ - Here is my [LinkedIn](https://www.linkedin.com/in/tinkumonikalita/) if you want to connect with me there.

 <!-- --- -->
 <br>